What Is a Terrarium False Bottom? (And Do You Need One?)

-I often like to say that a terrarium is a lot like building a house, but truth be told, that’s not entirely true.
+I often like to say that making a terrarium is a lot like baking a cake.

-It’s ideal for plants that don’t like water around their roots, but this approach works in just about all terrariums!
+It’s ideal for terrarium plants that don’t like water around their roots, but this approach works in just about any project!
+So they’re perfect for the overzealous plant parent too.

 Let’s dig in.